 PDF 159 KB

-The Pregnancy SA Infoline provides a single point of contact for booking your first antenatal appointment in metropolitan public hospitals.
+The Pregnancy SA Infoline provides a single point of contact for booking your first antenatal appointment in metropolitan hospitals as well as Gawler, Mount Barker and Victor Harbour regional hospitals.

 The Infoline connects you to your closest public maternity service where an appointment can be made.
 At this first appointment, antenatal staff will discuss suitable birthing options with you.